 - Redrow - trade apprenticeships, office apprenticeships, technical apprenticeships and commercial apprenticeships.

-- Skanska - on a Level 2 or Level 3 apprenticeship, you'll spend 80% of your time on the job and 20% in education.
-Roles include civil engineer, mechanical and electrical engineer, and operations positions such as street lighting and plumbing.
+- Skanska - on a Level 2 or Level 3 apprenticeship, you'll spend 80% of your time on the job and the rest in education.
+Roles include civil engineer, mechanical and electrical engineer, and operations positions such as welding and plumbing.

 This is not an exhaustive list - lots of other companies in the sector have apprenticeship opportunities.
-See the overview of the property and construction industry for other relevant employers.
+See the property and construction industry overview for other relevant employers.

 Who are they aimed at?